The Greater Good Gathering

-Steven Greenhouse, labor and workplace writer for the New York Times and American Prospect, author of Beaten Down, Worked Up: The Past, Present, and Future of American Labor.
+Steven Greenhouse, former labor and workplace writer for the New York Times, contributor to The American Prospect, and author, Beaten Down, Worked Up: The Past, Present, and Future of American Labor.

 Linda M. Rhodes, expert on health and aging, former Pennsylvania Secretary of Aging, author of recent study for 1199SEIU on technology's impact on the future of health care jobs.